KOSASIH/universal-consensus/README.md

 # Universal Consensus

-A Blockchain Platform for Universal Consensus Algorithms
+A high-tech, advanced, decentralized consensus algorithm implementation for the universe !

 ## Introduction